Cam-4587/TechTalk/README.md

 ## <ims>About us page</ims>

-+ The about us page gives a small paragraph of text that acts that introduces the user to the website and what the website is about located next to an image.
++ The about us page gives a small paragraph of text that introduces the user to the website and what the website is about located next to an image.

 + if the user is not signed up then a sign up button will appear redirecting the user to the sign up page.